 When I first started my job, I would take lots of notes when I was reviewing emails with Michael.
 As the trust in our relationship began to develop he would ask me to write up emails and he would review them, and provide constructive feedback.
 Before too long, I was able to speak on his behalf.

 Some leaders work with an administrative assistant simply to manage details in their life.
 Yet, many leaders have folks next to them supporting their work because the assistant himself wants to learn.
 That is a lot like what the disciples did with Jesus.
 The young leaders around him got to hear the vision, to take care of tasks, and to jump out of the boat with him.
 Think of your administrative assistant as someone whom you are discipling, and also as someone whose work can complement and improve your own.
 Who wouldn’t want more productivity, more growth, and more kingdom stuff happening in their office?

 If you are at a place where you feel stuck with your administrative assistant or you are considering hiring your first administrative assistant, consider utilizing the following resources: The Ministry of Administrative Assistants by Sue Thompson and Adam Hamilton and Making Ideas Happen by Scott Belsky

-Katelyn and her husband Brandon started attending the Duluth Vineyard on a whim in 2007.
+Katelyn and her husband Brandon started attending the Duluth Vineyard Church on a whim in 2007.
 Since then, they’ve become sold-out for the vision of the Vineyard movement.
-Katelyn started working for the Duluth Vineyard church in 2010 as Michael Gatlin’s administrative assistant and has since become a valuable member of the Multiply Vineyard team.
-She lives in South Dakota, where she grew up, with her husband and two children.
+Katelyn started working for the Duluth Vineyard church in 2010 as Michael Gatlin’s administrative assistant and then joined the Multiply Vineyard team as the Event Coordinator.
+She now lives in South Dakota, where she grew up with her husband and two children.
 When Katelyn is not loving on her two kiddos, she enjoys spending time with family and making Pinterest projects come to life with her husband.